Hundatorra

-Hundatorra or Hundetorre is a deserted medieval village near Hound Tor on Dartmoor, Devon.
+Hundatorra or Hundetorre is a deserted medieval village near Hound Tor on Dartmoor, Devon, England.
 The site has seen two periods of historic occupation, the first in the Bronze Age from around 1700 – 1200 BCE and deserted by 1000 BCE, and the reoccupation during the Medieval Warm Period until approximately the 14th century.

 Site

 The village site is around 1100 ft above sea level, and on a North East-facing slope.

 History

 Prehistory

 The site was occupied in the Bronze Age, around 1700 – 1200 BCE (compared to the more famous Grimspound which dates later - from between 1500 and 800 BCE), and traces of these pre-historic circular stone huts still remain.
 The buildings consist of at least eight huts and two enclosures.

 A prolonged period of global cooling meant that the village was no longer suitable for year-round occupation, and by 1000 BCE all residents had likely left, just using the land for summer pasture.